 The Amicable Divorce Option

-Benefits of Collaborative Practice:
+Benefits of a Collaborative Divorce:

 - Preserves relationships

-- Transparency and full disclosure of all materials, facts, and information
+- Full transparency and disclosure of information

 Here’s why a Collaborative Divorce might be best for you:

 Collaborative Divorce preserves your assets: Rather than hiding income or keeping assets concealed, Collaborative Divorce allows for complete financial transparency, so you can plan your family’s financial future.
 Preserving your assets is especially helpful when saving for college or retirement, both of which will benefit your children down the line.

 Collaborative Divorce centers on your values: You tell Julia what is important to your family, and she will work with other specially trained Collaborative attorneys to find an outcome that fits.

 Children have a voice: Professional child specialists work with your children to give them a voice in the process and provide them emotional support during this unsettling time.

 Collaborative Divorce preserves your relationships, too: Maintaining a positive relationship while co-parenting is critical to a child’s development, and Collaborative Divorce creates that kind of relationship.
 Because the process is non-adversarial, your child will grow up seeing both parents as a unified team and cultivate positive relationships with both parents.